Active particles in tunable compressible environments: Results

 In simulations, we model the background matrix as a two-dimensional system of interacting Brownian particles, where hydrodynamics interactions are negligible and the solvent simply induces a thermal noise~\cite{medina1988long}.
 The particles interact via volume exclusion, modeled as a WCA potential~\cite{weeks1971role}, and a long-range dipole-dipole repulsion mimicking the dipolar interactions between $\rm SiO_2$ microparticles at $\rm E > 0$.
 The strength of these potentials, $\epsilon$ and $\rm K$ respectively, is determined by matching the peaks of the pair correlation functions $\rm g(r)$ with experiments for every value of $\rm E$ and $\rm \phi$ (see Fig.~\ref{fig2}(a), Fig.~S1 and Table~S1).
-Further experimental and numerical details are reported in Sec.~\ref{Materials}.
+Further experimental and numerical details are reported in Sec.~\ref{ExpSec} and Sec.~\ref{NumSec}, respectively.

-Both in simulations and experiments, the long-range repulsive interactions induced by the external electric field promote the shift of the freezing line in the two-dimensional phase diagram towards lower packing fractions.
+Both in simulations and experiments, the long-range repulsive interactions induced by the external electric field increase the effective particle size and promote a shift of the freezing line of the two-dimensional phase diagram towards lower packing fractions.
 Features that are characteristic of solid structures (e.g.\ hexagonal crystalline domains) appear at smaller $\phi$, when the original microstructure (at $\rm E=0$) was in the fluid phase.
 The red curves in Fig.~\ref{fig2}(a) show for example the pair correlation functions, $\rm g(r)$, for a monolayer at $\phi=0.48$ subjected to three different electric fields.
 As $\rm E$ increases, the peaks of $\rm g(r)$ become more pronounced until, at $\rm E=108$ $\rm V/mm$, the second peak between $\rm 4R_p$ and $\rm 6R_p$ splits, as reported for hexagonal structures.
 To quantify the appearance of solid domains, we consider the absolute value of the orientational hexagonal order parameter per particle:

 where $\rm N_n$ is the number of neighbours of the $\rm n^{th}$-particle and $\rm \theta_{nk}$ is the angle of each bond, so that $\rm \left| \Psi_{6,n} \right| = 1$ for a perfect hexagonal cell.
 By averaging over all the particles, we obtain the global orientational order parameter $\rm \left| \Psi_{6} \right|$ shown in Figure~\ref{fig2}(b).
 The value of $\rm \left| \Psi_{6} \right|$ increases monotonically with the applied electric field, in qualitative agreement with the phase $\varphi$ of $\rm \Psi_{6,n}$ (Figs.~\ref{fig2}(c-e)) which represents the orientation of local crystalline domains, if any.
 As $\rm E$ increases, small ordered regions (e.g. Fig.~\ref{fig2}(c), $\rm E=42$ $\rm V/mm$) merge into large hexagonal domains (e.g. Fig.~\ref{fig2}(e), $\rm E=108$ $\rm V/mm$).
 The evolution is also illustrated in the Supplementary Video~S3, where the electric field is progressively increased from $\rm E=0$ to $\rm E=108$ $\rm V/mm$.